 The German Institute for Standardization (DIN), founded by engineers and bureaucrats in 1917 to optimize the production of military equipment, soon turned its attention to architecture in the postwar period.
 Along with standardizing industrial production across different scales, the rapid construction of affordable mass housing for the population was seen as essential to the nation’s economic recovery.
 The major obstacle to achieving this was the shortage of construction materials, such as timber and steel, resulting from reparation payments and the loss of industrial capacity.
 In this moment of crisis, standardization became a means to save scarce resources.
-(Waldemar Hellmich, DIN’s first director, repeatedly condemned wasteful construction practices as “immoral.”)
-Architecture was now decomposed into thousands of different parts—staircases, door handles, ceiling beams, window frames—each item regulated on a norm sheet that precisely prescribed the conditions for its mass production.
-No element was thought to be too small, no saving too inconsequential.
+For instance, Waldemar Hellmich, DIN’s first director, repeatedly condemned wasteful construction practices as “immoral” (Hellmich) and architects such as Ludwig Hilberseimer argued against wasteful building practices (Hellmich; Hilberseimer).
+Architecture was now decomposed into thousands of different parts—staircases, door handles, ceiling beams, window frames—each item regulated on a norm sheet that precisely prescribed the conditions for its mass production (Meister 2018).
+No element was thought to be too small, no savings too inconsequential.

-As DIN’s standardization efforts expanded in the 1920s to take in more and more objects and professions, a group of “housewives” entered the fray.
+As DIN’s standardization efforts expanded in the 1920s to take in more and more objects and professions, a group of “housewives” entered the fray (Reicke 1984).
 Not just unpaid minders of children or housekeepers, these particular housewives were experts in spatial organization and ergonomics, decidedly upper middle class, well off and well educated.
-DIN and the RfG, as well as various women’s organizations, were organized as so-called “registered societies’ (eingtragene Vereine) working for the “greater good” of society.
-For women of the bourgeoisie (as others have noted, the early women’s movements were decidedly class-based), voluntary work for this kind of society became a path toward expertise and professional work.
-Lüders herself had worked full-time for five years as volunteer “house carer” (Wohnungspflegerin) in Charlottenburg before studying political science.
-For Lüders such voluntary work was a building block of human society, inculcating a sense of responsibility.
+DIN and the RfG, as well as various women’s organizations, were organized as so-called “registered societies” (eingtragene Vereine) working for the “greater good” of society.
+As others have noted, the early women’s movements were decidedly class based (Nolan 1990).
+For women of the bourgeoisie, volunteer work for this kind of society became a path toward expertise and professional work.
+Lüders herself had worked full-time for five years as a volunteer “house carer” (Wohnungspflegerin) in Charlottenburg before studying political science.
+For Lüders, such volunteer work was a building block of human society, inculcating a sense of responsibility.
 And anyone who dared to think of shirking that responsibility was warned:

-… then they will find themselves outside the circle of civic society, they will no longer be “alive” but will merely exist as a number in the files of the local residents’ registration office.
+then they will find themselves outside the circle of civic society, they will no longer be “alive” but will merely exist as a number in the files of the local residents’ registration office.
+(Lüders 1961: 15).

-Voluntary work, then, was a moral and civic duty.
-But it also trained the women in fundraising, managing finances, organizing committees, administrative work and teaching other volunteers—all abilities that would prove crucial in making modern architecture in Germany a success (and an icon that would later be exported around the world).
+Volunteer work, then, was a moral and civic duty.
+But it also trained the women in administrative work, fundraising, managing finances, organizing committees, and teaching other volunteers—all abilities that would prove crucial in making modern architecture in Germany a success (and an icon that would later be exported around the world).